Pakistan may host Taliban, US talks

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan may host the next round of talks between the United States and Afghan Taliban and invite the latter to come to Islamabad.
+ISLAMABAD: Pakistan will host the next round of talks between the United States and Afghan Taliban and invite the latter to come to Islamabad.

 The decision to hold the next round of talks was taken on Friday during a meeting between the US Special Representative for Afghanistan Zalmay Khalilzad and Foreign Minister Shah Mehmood Qureshi.